Filing of Annual Return Form

 - A tax computation displaying how the profits or adjusted losses were done.

 - The balance sheet of the company, the report of the auditor and the Loss & Profit account for that period.

 Depending on your company’s needs, Startupr can assist you with the government filings mentioned above.
 We can email the official forms that are necessary for this process to you at no charge.
-And if you want us to complete the form and file the form for you, we can do that as well with our fee of $105.
+And if you want us to complete the form and file the form for you, we can do that as well.

 Private Limited Company Annual Return Filing Methods

 Any client that registers their company with Startupr customarily pre-pays for the annual return filing.
 In case you have not opted for registering your business through Startupr, but need the services of the annual filing, you can easily hire us for it.
 Startupr would be happy to complete and file the return on time.

 There are three methods you can choose from for filing the annual return: